 During the twentieth century the distribution of this species suffered a sharp decline that resulted in the reduction and disappearance of some of its populations, which became increasingly dispersed and distant.
 This decline was mainly due to two factors: the decline of its main prey, the rabbit, as a result of viral diseases (myxomatosis, haemorrhagic fever), abandonment of traditional agricultural practices and some inappropriate hunting practices; and the loss and deterioration of its habitat, the Mediterranean scrublands and woods, particularly due to their replacement by plantations of exotic and/or fast-growing forest species (e.g. eucalyptus, maritime pine), the construction of large infrastructures (e.g. dams, roads) and recurring forest fires.
 Other factors such as non-natural death (e.g. being run over by cars, poaching), diseases (e.g. bovine tuberculosis) and disturbance in breeding areas represent serious challenges to the current survival of the species.

-The Iberian lynx is an emblematic species, which has already been the target of campaigns to recognize the situation of the species in Portugal (e.g. LPN/ICN Campaign "Save the Lynx and the Serra da Malcata" - first awareness campaign on the Iberian lynx).
+The Iberian lynx is an emblematic species.
 It is the only large carnivorous mammal endemic to the Iberian Peninsula and the most endangered in Europe.
-Only urgent action can halt its extinction process and prevent the first disappearance of a feline in Europe in 2000 years.
+Only an urgent intervention could stop its extinction process and prevent the first disappearance of a feline in Europe in 2000 years.

 In 2010, LPN and Lisboa Editora produced the video "The Iberian Lynx".
-This video about one of the world's most endangered felines aims to raise awareness among the general public and in particular schools about the particularities of the Iberian lynx, the risks it is subject to and the measures being taken for its recovery.
+Today, the species' distribution and population numbers have clearly increased.
+But this video serves to raise awareness among the population in general and schoolchildren in particular about the particularities of the Iberian lynx, the risks to which it is subject and the measures that have been taken for its recovery.

 If you wish to receive updated information about LPN, please enter your email: